satgit62/Ultimate-HyperHDR-Ambilight-fine-tuning-experience-for-LG-webOS-with-new-LUT-calibration-/README.md

 * f.
 Click on the left arrow in the top left-hand corner of the menu to go to the main menu.
 * g.
 Use the slider to activate the Automatic start option.
 * h.
-Starten Sie der Daemon in dem sie auf Start betätigen.
-Warten Sie, bis der Start angezeigt wird.
+Start the daemon by clicking on Start.
+Wait until the start is displayed.
 * i.
 Reboot.
 Make sure that Quick Start+ in the menu of your LG is switched off.

 The uncompressed LUTs are installed to `/media/developer/apps/usr/palm/services/org.webosbrew.hyperhdr.loader.service/hyperhdr/` and the corresponding symlinks are set to `/home/root/.hyperhdr/`.